BIDBhargavipappuri/ETL_Using_Python/README.md

 •	To mitigate this issue, Python code was leveraged to handle API requests efficiently and streamline the ETL process.
 Due to advancements in AI security, Dell implemented stricter controls through the High-Value Asset (HVA) model, transitioning all API sources to an Online Subscription API Gateway.

-This shift was aimed at preventing unauthorized access by third parties or internal users.
+•This shift was aimed at preventing unauthorized access by third parties or internal users.

 # Authentication and Data Retrieval-